nyanpasu64/exotracker-cpp/README.md

 [![Appveyor build status](https://ci.appveyor.com/api/projects/status/02g6qu9deawagent/branch/master?svg=true)](https://ci.appveyor.com/project/nyanpasu64/exotracker-cpp/branch/master)

-exotracker is an in-development cross-platform tracker targeting the Famicom/NES with expansion audio chips, possibly with other consoles being added later.
+exotracker is an in-development cross-platform music tracker targeting the SNES SPC700 sound chip, possibly with other consoles being added later.

 exotracker will not exactly match the tracker paradigm.
 Like trackers, it will have 1 note per channel, vertical channels, and note/effect columns.
 Unlike trackers, there is no concept of a row duration.
 Notes will not "take up" rows, but will be triggered at points in time (consisting of beat fraction + tick offset).
 This makes it easier, more self-documenting, and less hacky (compared to other trackers) to achieve dense rhythms (over 1 note per row), triplets, and early notes.